Content approval workflow for Tallyfy

 task

-Route the revised content to all required approvers including legal, compliance, and senior stakeholders.
-Ensure each approver formally signs off before proceeding.
-Document any conditions or disclaimers required for publication.
-Confirm content meets all regulatory requirements for your industry.
+Route the revised content to everyone who needs to approve it - legal, compliance, and any senior stakeholders.
+Make sure each person formally signs off before you move forward.
+Write down any conditions or disclaimers they require for publication, and double-check that the content meets your industry's regulatory requirements.

 9